Faith Sidlow, M.A.

 B.A.
 Broadcast Journalism, San Diego State University.

-TV news reporting and production, radio news reporting, broadcast and online news writing, radio/TV performance, global news collaboration, media law, basic editing, current events and Department Qualifying Exam.
+Newswriting, TV/multimedia news reporting and production, radio news/podcasting, broadcast and online news writing, radio/TV performance, global news collaboration, media law, basic editing, and current events

-Faith began teaching broadcast journalism at Fresno State in 2009 and became a full-time professor in 2015.
-In addition to her teaching duties, she is also the faculty adviser for the Fresno State Radio and Television Digital News Association (RTDNA) and for 90.7 KFSR.
-Under her guidance, Faith's students have won regional and national awards from the Associated Press Television and Radio Association (APTRA), Society of Professional Journalists (SPJ), the Broadcast Education Association (BEA) and the CSU Media Arts Festival.
+Faith began teaching broadcast journalism part-time at Fresno State in 2009 and became a full-time professor in 2015.
+She is the faculty adviser for the Fresno State Radio Television Digital News Association (RTDNA) and for 90.7 KFSR.
+Under her guidance, Faith's students have won regional and national awards from the Associated Press Television and Radio Association (APTRA), Society of Professional Journalists (SPJ), the Broadcast Education Association (BEA), International Broadcast System and the CSU Media Arts Festival.

 Faith is the recipient of numerous awards for reporting and anchoring including the Broadcast Education Association, Radio and Television News Association (RTNA-Golden Mike), Edward R. Murrow, RTDNA, Best of the West, and Associated Press.
 She has three Emmy nominations, the St. Francis Award, and the California Bar Association’s Silver Medallion.
 Her report, “Extreme Faith,” won an Emmy for editing.
 Faith is an inductee into the Silver Circle of the National Academy of Television Arts and Sciences Silver Circle in 2012 for making a significant contribution to Northern California television for more than 25 years.